 Also check your outdoor plumbing, like faucets.
 If you don’t unhook, drain, and safely store your garden hoses during the winter, you not only risk destroying the hoses but interior pipes in your home as well.
 Water that freezes inside an attached hose can cause a blockage, creating pressure on your plumbing system.
 Detach and safely store your hoses and close the shutoff valve that leads to your outdoor faucets.
 Once this is off, drain any water left inside the spigot.
 You can also add insulating faucet covers for protection.

 What should I do if I leave for vacation?

 If you leave your home for the winter, your first instinct may be to shut off the heat.
 No one’s going to be home using it so it’s a complete waste of money, right?
 Wrong.
 Never set the temperature below 55 °F. If you live in a region with an extremely cold climate, you may need to keep it higher than this to be safe.

 Open cabinet doors before you leave to allow warm air to circulate warm around pipes under sinks in bathrooms and kitchens.
 If the outdoor temperature is very low, you can open a faucet slightly to prevent pressure buildup inside a pipe and to prevent the pipe from freezing.
 Another option is turning off your main water supply before you leave home.

-If you'd like to have your plumbing system checked before you leave town this winter, you have a current plumbing problem you need help with, or you face an emergency situation at any time, call Pacific Sheet Metal for help!
+If you'd like to have your plumbing system checked before you leave town this winter, you have a current plumbing problem you need help with, or you face an emergency situation at any time, call Pacific for help!
 We serve Carbondale, Aspen, and the surrounding communities, and our plumbing contractors are ready to assist.